Excerpts from Reviews of

 "Senior high school students who are interested in this fascinating field will find much new and unusual information, with much of it from original sources not readily available." --Best Sellers, 15 February 1975

 "Ms. Engdahl presents a fascinating overview of this idea during three and three-quarters centuries, using the words of scientists, philosophers, religious men, and poets.
-This books will have a very limited and highly specialized audience, but those few can hardly fail to be both intrigued and impressed." --Daphne Ann Hamilton, Appraisal, Spring 1975
+This book will have a very limited and highly specialized audience, but those few can hardly fail to be both intrigued and impressed." --Daphne Ann Hamilton, Appraisal, Spring 1975

 "By piecing together fragments of the past, The Planet-Girded Suns has placed the belief in extraterrestrial life into sharp perspective."